cdsds210/b1-final-exam-review/src/shell-and-git.md

 2. How to commit changes with a message
 3. How to create/checkout a new branch
 4. How to push changes to a remote (github) repository
+5. How to see a list of all commits

 > If this is no-stress for you, great job!
 You've successfully become really comfortable with git (an in-demand and employable skill)